meija1/heritage-housing-issues/README.md

 Business requirement 1:
 * Collect data and inspect the data from kaggle.
 * Study data using spearman and pearson methods to find correlation between the data.
-* Visualize the data to understand the correlation.
+* Visualise the data to understand the correlation.

 Business requirement 2:
 * Perform data cleaning to improve machine learning performance.
 * Apply categorical or numerical encoders to transform the data.
-* Find the best regressor model with best parameters to predict house sale price.
+* Find the best regressor model with the best parameters to predict house sale price.
-* Create a dashboard for client to visualize data and have an interface to predict house price User Stories:
+* Create a dashboard for client to visualise data and have an interface to predict house price User Stories:
 * As a user I can view variable features so that it's understood which correlates to the house sale price.
 * As a user I can view project summary so that it's understood what and how the project works.